PhilippeGRLX/Instrumentation-Amplifier-Test-Bench-with-Microcontroller-Based-Differential-Signal-Generator/README.md

 After analog filtering, the low-frequency sinusoidal envelopes are recovered while the high-frequency PWM carriers are attenuated.

--Add Figure: 60Hz and 1kHz envelopes, their BP filters and visible attenuation of PWM frequency.
+(Coming soon) Figure: 60Hz and 1kHz envelopes, their BP filters and visible attenuation of PWM frequency.

 ### Analog Filter Stages
 #### First-order active high-pass filter